Logoi-Linguistics/Logoi-Linguistics/README.md

 ; This is editorial (i.e., ignored).

+% This is translated to Prolog.

 This-is-translated-to-Lisp.

 This-is-translated-to-Lisp. ; This is editorial.

+; This is editorial.
+This-is-editorial.

 This-is-translated-to-Lisp. ; This is editorial.
 This-is-editorial.

-% This is translated to Prolog.

 % This is translated to Prolog. ; This is editorial.

 % This is translated to Prolog. ; This is editorial. % This is editorial.

+% This is translated to Prolog. ; This is editorial.
+This-is-editorial.

 This-is-translated-to-Lisp. % This is translated to Prolog. ; This is editorial.